laizk/aws-bootcamp-cruddur-2023/journal/week1.md

     2. Backend:
         1.  [notifications_activities.py](../backend-flask/services/notifications_activities.py) - to facilitate the logic for notifications activities at the backend including the data
         2.  [app.py](../backend-flask/app.py) - to add the notifications_activities service into the application
-        3.  [openapi-3.0.yml](../backend-flask/openapi-3.0.yml) - to add the notifications_activities service into the API service
+        3.  [openapi-3.0.yml](../backend-flask/openapi-3.0.yml) - to add the notifications_activities service into the API service.
+At this point, I learned more about [OpenAPI](https://swagger.io/specification/#oas-components).

 12. Changes were reflected in the applications.